-By quantitatively analyzing all the X-ray line profiles in the Chandra spectrum, we have determined a mass-loss rate of $3 \pm 1 \times 10^{-6} \,\mathrm{M{\odot} \ yr^{-1}}$ .
+By quantitatively analyzing all the X-ray line profiles in the Chandra spectrum, we have determined a mass-loss rate of $3.9 \times 10^{-6} \text{ M}{\odot} \text{ yr}^{-1}$ , with a confidence range of 2.5 to $5 \times 10^{-6} \text{ M}{\odot} \text{ yr}^{-1}$ .
 The largest uncertainty arises from the abundances in the atomic opacity model.
 This method of mass-loss rate determination from X-ray profiles is a potentially powerful tool for addressing the important issue of the actual mass-loss rates of O stars.
 Care must be taken in the profile analysis, however, as well as in the interpretation of the trends found in the derived $\tau$ values.
 It is especially important to use a realistic model of the wind opacity.
-And for

-O stars with weaker winds, especially, it will be important to verify that the X-ray profiles are consistent with the overall paradigm of embedded wind shocks.
+And for O stars with weaker winds, especially, it will be important to verify that the X-ray profiles are consistent with the overall paradigm of embedded wind shocks.
 Here, an independent determination of the terminal velocity of the X-ray emitting plasma by analyzing the widths and profiles of the observed X-ray lines themselves will be crucial.
 In the case of $\zeta$ Pup, we have shown that the X-ray profiles are in fact consistent with the same wind kinematics seen in UV absorption line spectra of the bulk wind.
 And the profile analysis also strongly constrains the onset radius of X-ray production to be about $r = 1.5 \text{ R}$ .

 A major conclusion of from the profile analysis is that there is no need to invoke large scale porosity to explain individual line profiles, as the overall wavelength trend argues strongly against porosity as being the dominant cause of the reduced effective opacity of the wind.
 Rather, the opacity is completely consistent with the expected wavelengthdependent atomic opacity, with the lower-than-expected wind optical depths being due, simply, to a reduction in the wind mass-loss rates.
-This reduction (a factor of three) is fully consistent with other recent determinations that correct the traditional wind mass-loss rate diagnostics for smallscale clumping that affects density-squared diagnostics and ionization corrections.
+This reduction (a little more than a factor of two) is fully consistent with other recent determinations that correct the traditional wind mass-loss rate diagnostics for small-scale clumping that affects density-squared diagnostics and ionization corrections.